 The coefficients on airborne lead for older women are negative but not statistically significant.
 Older women may have had longer exposure to airborne lead pollution than younger women.
-If there is a cumulative negative effect of lead on fertility, then fertility rate among older women might be less responsive to the short-term lead fluctuations.
-Alternatively, if there is greater measurement error for older mothers, older mothers engage in greater avoidance behavior due to greater income, or both, we would expect to observe greater attenuation bias for this group.38
+If there is a cumulative negative effect of lead on fertility, then the fertility rate among older women might be less responsive to the short-term lead fluctuations.
+Alternatively, if older mothers engage more in avoidance behavior due to greater income, or there is greater measurement error for older mothers potentially because of more relocations, or both, we would expect to observe greater attenuation bias for this group.32